 David spared Saul’s life in a cave near the Rocks of the Wild Goats.
 (1 Samuel 24:3-7).
-In doing so, David was following the both the letter and spirit of the Father’s law.
+In doing so, David followed both the letter and spirit of the Father’s law.

 David was a warrior with a temper.
 He was more than willing and able to kill his enemies.
 Remember the song sung by the women in cities throughout Israel, “Saul has killed his thousands, and David his ten thousands!”
 (1 Samuel 18:7-8)

 David had learned a great lesson because of Nabal and Abigail.
 Nabal was cruel, harsh, rich, and selfish.
-That, in and of itself, is an awfully bad combination.
+That, in and of itself, is a terrible combination.
 Today’s news is replete with stories of how it plays out.

 David and his men had guarded Nabal’s flocks and shepherds.
 They protected them from wild animals and thieves.
 The time came for fitting payment to be made for their services.
-David sent ten of his men and they politely asked for appropriate compensation.
+David sent ten of his men, and they politely asked for appropriate compensation.
 Nabal rudely rejected their request.
-This may be a fitting time to mention that Nabal’s name means fool.
+This may be an appropriate time to mention that Nabal’s name means fool.

-When David hears, he is furious.
+When David hears what Nabal did, he is furious.
 He takes 400 of his men and heads off to totally wipe out Nabal and his men.
 As the Father would have it, Nabal’s wife Abigail was far wiser than Nabal.
 She was no fool.
-She gathers up a large amount of various types of foods, wine, and sheep.
+She gathers up various types of foods, wine, and sheep.
 She meets David and pleads with him for mercy.
 She takes personal responsibility for all of Nabal’s stupid behavior.
 She is very clever with her words.

 1 Samuel 25:27-28